 Alessandra Russo

-Alessandra Russo is Professor and Chair of the Department of Latin American and Iberian Cultures.
+Alessandra Russo is Professor and Chair of the Department of Latin American and Iberian Cultures and Director of the Hispanic Institute.
 Her research studies the theory, practice and display of the arts in the early modern times, with a special emphasis on the artistic dynamics in the context of the Iberian colonization.
 An Interview with Columbia News is accessible here.

-Russo's upcoming book manuscript, entitled The Great Custodian.
+Russo's new book manuscript, entitled The Great Custodian.
 Artistic Education with Sebastiano Biavati, explores at 360 degrees the artistic universes safeguarded in seventeenth century Bologna by Sebastiano Biavati, the custodian of Ferdinando Cospi's art collections —most likely, the first art custodian represented authoritatively holding an artifact in his hands.
 Biavati was in charge of artworks and naturalia spanning from Italian contemporary painting to classical antiquities, from masterpieces arrived from the Americas, Africa, and Asia to natural species, from fine scientific instruments to documents kept in different writing and pictographic systems (see the essay "The Curator's Eyes").
-In tandem with the book, Russo plans an exhibition and has recently submitted the curatorial proposal entitled Sebastiano, il Custode del Mondo.
+In tandem with the book, Russo is working on the exhibition project Sebastiano, il Custode del Mondo.
 Universi artistici a Bologna nel Seicento.

 Professor Russo is Museum Advisory Committee at the Metropolitan Museum of Art, New York (for the reinstallation of the Gallery of Central Europe, and for the recently opened Gallery of Northern Renaissance).
 With the support of a Getty Foundation Collaborative Research Grant, she has curated with Gerhard Wolf and Diana Fane the exhibition El vuelo de las imágenes.
 Arte plumario en México y Europa.
 1300-1700 (Museo Nacional de Arte).
 She also collaborated with Serge Gruzinski in the curatorship of Planète Métisse (Musée du Quai Branly, Paris).